selflash/ofxSelflash/README.md

 Please also change Mouse.cpp in the same way.
 ![1-3](howtouse/1-3.png)

-Please copy fl-folder in "ofxSelflash/bin/data" to "your project folder/bin/data".
+Please copy the fl-folder in "ofxSelflash/bin/data" to "your project folder/bin/data".
 ![2-1](howtouse/2-1.png)